JoeTheHobo/circuits/README.md

-# Circuits V1
+# Circuits V2
 A cool little program that allows you to play with circuits.
 Though they are not normal circuits, or else you might as well you any other program.
-I hope you have fun, send any cool projects you made to johnjonesma@gmail.com
+I hope you have fun, send any cool projects you made to johnjonesma@gmail.com.

+The Program includes in game instructions just in case you need help understanding the game.

 # What to do?
 Load up the main.html file and you'll see a 30x30 grid ontop of a gradient background.